kellykohlleffel/genai-rag-databricks/README.md

 run_chatbot()
 ```

-### Step 6: Have some fun checking out the travel assistant features and creating prompts for unique visits using RAG
+### Step 5: Have some fun checking out the travel assistant features and creating prompts for unique visits using RAG
 * Test the new application with your own prompts or check out the sample prompts in the lab guide
+* Control records in the postgresql database (for testing RAG) include: kohlleffel vineyards, millman estate, hrncir family cellars, tony kelly pamont vineyards, and kai lee family cellars